 Cholesterol is a waxy substance that circulates in your blood.
 It is essential for normal body function because your body uses it to make hormones and build cell walls.
 However, too much cholesterol can cause hardening of the arteries and lead to heart attack or stroke.

 A diet high in saturated fats raises blood cholesterol levels by increasing the amount of bad cholesterol that floats around in your bloodstream.
 High-fat foods include red meat, poultry skin, and full-fat dairy products such as cheese and butter.
-Eating a diet low in saturated fats can help lower LDL cholesterol levels by decreasing their production by the liver.
+Eating a diet in moderation of saturated fats can help lower LDL cholesterol levels by decreasing their production by the liver.

 According to research, pumpkin seeds have a high vitamin E content that helps prevent the oxidation of LDL cholesterol.
-Oxidation of bad cholesterol is one of the main factors that cause buildup in the arteries and heart disease (1).
+Oxidation of bad cholesterol is one of the main factors that cause buildup in the arteries and heart disease (3).

 2. Improves sleep